 Might also like

-This famous and much-loved traditional grocery-bar in the centre of Sligo Town, is a listed building dating back to 1864 – and, having previously had only two owners (the original builder, and then the Hargadon family who gave it the current name), it was acquired ...
+This famous and much-loved traditional grocery-bar in the centre of Sligo Town is a listed building dating back to 1864.
+Having previously had only two owners (the original builder and then the Hargadon family who gave it the current name), it was acquired in 2006 by Ray ...

 It can be rewarding to explore beyond the shoreside properties that tend to claim the attention in seaside towns, and Strandhill is a good example as the inquisitive visitor will find a lovely pub up on the top road overlooking the bay.
 Conveniently located next door t ...